 We were living in Budapest when we saw that the Foo Fighters were coming to town.
 It was their first concert in Hungary in 15 years.

-We were already big fans and the promise of such an epic return to Hungary was irresistible.
+Already big fans of the Foo Fighters, the promise of such an epic return to Hungary was irresistible.
 We bought our tickets right away.
 We started off the night with a pre-game warm-up at Nappali Kávéház, the bar downstairs from where we lived.
 Our “pre-game” mainly consisted of a quick barrage of tequila shots and beer.
 We had a concert to get to!

 Feeling pretty good, we took a taxi to the arena and got there just in time.
 We downed a couple of more shots and found our seats just before The Foo went on.

 They did not disappoint.
 They rocked Budapest like it hadn’t been rocked in 15 years.
 Maybe it was the tequila, maybe it was the inspiration from a recent book by John Levy called The

 We Were Going To Get Backstage Somehow!

-We discovered that we had a few advantages as we took stock of the situation.
+Taking stock of the situation, we discovered that we had a few advantages.
 We had California driver’s licenses and The Foo Fighters were from California.
-We had worked at a few of the Hollywood studios, which is a fairly small community.
+Both of us had worked at a few of the Hollywood studios, which is a fairly small community.
 We both had long hair and looked like rockers.
-We had a huge advantage in that we spoke English, but most of all we had the courage to try.
+The fact that we spoke English was a huge advantage, but most of all we had the courage to try.

 We went up to the first security guard standing between us and the backstage area.
 Flashing our California ID we said